-If you’ve lost a tooth or experienced tooth damage beyond salvaging, Dr. Andy Mueller in Seattle, Washington can help you regain your beautiful smile.
+If you’ve lost a tooth or experienced tooth damage beyond salvaging, Dr. Sam Kim in Seattle, Washington can help you regain your beautiful smile.
 With dental implants, he can insert a replacement tooth to restore your smile and confidence.
 Visit Brooklyn Avenue Dental to receive your dental implant from the compassionate and skilled team.
 Call or make an appointment online to see how dental implants can help you.

 A dental implant is a prosthetic tooth used to replace a missing tooth.
 Implants are an option for people who have lost one or more teeth due to infection, injury, or decay.